 8 Applicable definition of militia: citizens enrolled for military service, called out periodically for drill but serving full time only in war and emergencies.
 Not to be confounded with paramilitary groups or irregular, non-constitutional fighters!

 9 Service Regulation 04, articles 93-101.

-Compensation for loss of income Right of compensation for loss of income due to military services Suspension of legal proceedings relating Article 57 of the Federal Act on Debt Collection and to prosecutions during service Bankruptcy of 11 April 1889 (SR 281.1) Protection against abusive dismissal Article 336 Paragraph 1 lit. e of the Federal Act completing from employment the Swiss Civil Code of 30 March 1911 (Book 5: Code of Obligations; SR 210) Protection against untimely dismissal Article 336c Paragraph 1 lit. a of the Federal Act completing from employment the Swiss Civil Code of 30 March 1911 (Book 5: Code of Obligations; SR 210) (cf. above section 3.1) Right of complaint / legal assistance Right of proceedings within an order of law to protect the individual against unlawful administration or against abuse of power by the administration or a military superior, and a compulsory defence counsel in the case of a trial before a military court
+- free public transportation during service Military insurance Right of compensation from military insurance in the event of accident or illness in the context of military service Compensation for loss of income Right of compensation for loss of income due to military services Suspension of legal proceedings relating Article 57 of the Federal Act on Debt Collection and to prosecutions during service Bankruptcy of 11 April 1889 (SR 281.1) Protection against abusive dismissal Article 336 Paragraph 1 lit. e of the Federal Act completing from employment the Swiss Civil Code of 30 March 1911 (Book 5: Code of Obligations; SR 210) Protection against untimely dismissal Article 336c Paragraph 1 lit. a of the Federal Act completing from employment the Swiss Civil Code of 30 March 1911 (Book 5: Code of Obligations; SR 210) (cf. above section 3.1) Right of complaint / legal assistance Right of proceedings within an order of law to protect the individual against unlawful administration or against abuse of power by the administration or a military superior, and a compulsory defence counsel in the case of a trial before a military court